wfjm/w11/doc/ECO-029-cpuerr_creset.md

 ### Symptom summary
 - the `cpuerr` register is not cleared by a `$cpu cp -creset` command
-- the `cpuerr` status can affect cpu behaviour, e.g. yellow stack traps are only taken when the corresponding `cpuerr` flag is not set
+- the `cpuerr` status can affect cpu behavior, e.g. yellow stack traps are only taken when the corresponding `cpuerr` flag is not set
 - this makes tbench test execution on FPGA potentially depending on pre-history